LSD (Cardiacs album): 2007-2008: First phase of activity; initial recording and Ditzy Scene EP

-On 25 June, Smith attended the last night of My Bloody Valentine's comeback residency at the Roundhouse in London, and went for a drink with former Cardiacs guitarist Bic Hayes before heading off in the early hours to meet friends.
-In a north London street, Smith had a cardiac arrest and an episode of cerebral anoxia after being mugged.
-The mugger, alarmed by Smith's considtion, called an ambulance.
-Torabi remembers "making up the spare room and going to bed, expecting [Smith] to arrive in a taxi, but he never came."
-Smith's heart attack triggered a major stroke which was treated in intensive care at University College Hospital, where there was some initial optimism.
-According to Craig Fortnam, "he was sat up in bed and smiling", but was thought to have had had a second stroke in hospital a few days later as he recuperated, which left him paralysed down one side of the body and unable to speak.
-He was eventually diagnosed with the rare neurological condition dystonia, which causes muscles to contract uncontrollably.
-Smith was denied movement and speech, prompting him to retire from live performances.
-Cardiacs went on an indefinite hiatus following his hospitalisation, leaving LSD unfinished.
+2008-2015: Tim Smith's paralysis and band hiatus

-Aftermath
+All work on LSD abruptly stopped when Tim Smith was hospitalised on 25 June 2008.
+Having attended the last night of My Bloody Valentine's comeback residency at the Roundhouse in London, Smith had gone for a drink with former Cardiacs guitarist Bic Hayes before heading off in the early hours to meet friends, subsequently suffering a heart attack and an episode of cerebral anoxia in a north London street, which in turn triggered a major stroke.
+Smith was treated in intensive care at University College Hospital, but was thought to have had a second stroke in hospital a few days later as he recuperated.
+He was eventually diagnosed with the rare neurological condition dystonia, which causes muscles to contract uncontrollably, and was left both paralysed down one side of the body and unable to speak.
+Denied movement and speech, Smith was forced to retire from live performances and LSD remained unfinished.

-A series of announcements were posted on Cardiacs' website by the band's record label, the Alphabet Business Concern, from 16 July 2008 to 25 June 2009 explaining Smith's current conditions.
 In a 2009 interview, Torabi said that LSD would eventually release, but it was "the last thing on [their] minds".
 On 13 December 2010, the tribute album Leader of the Starry Skies: A Tribute to Tim Smith, Songbook 1 was released, compiling covers made by artists close to Smith, members of Cardiacs, and those inspired by the band.
 Other fundraising initiatives were formed, including gigs—above all the charity concert "The Alphabet Business Convention" held on three occasions between 2013 and 2017.
 Proceeds from reprints and special editions went towards Smith's rehabilitation, including the 2015 box set The Seaside: Original Edition.